Prerequisites

 Empty results

-- The token’s user may lack visibility — grant access to the relevant organizations and inventories
+The token’s user lacks visibility into the requested resources.
+Grant access to the relevant organizations and inventories in AWX, then retry.

-- HTTPS only - Always use an HTTPS AWX URL
+- HTTPS only — always use an HTTPS AWX URL; plaintext connections expose the access token.

 Related